IABA MENTORSHIP PROGRAM — EARN CLE CREDIT

-All applications must be received by May 15, 2012.
+All applications must be received by June 21, 2013.
 The program will be limited in size and those interested are encouraged to apply as soon as possible.
-IABA will pay close attention to the backgrounds of both mentors and mentees accepted into the mentorship program and structure mentorship pairs in the most effective manner.
+IABA will pay close attention to the backgrounds of both Mentors and New Lawyers accepted into the Mentorship Program and structure mentorship pairs in the most effective manner.

 This program represents a real opportunity for new and experienced attorneys alike to not only earn CLE credits but also to gain professional satisfaction.
 We look forward to your participation!

-- Tejas Shah, IABA Vice President of Professional Development
+- Manish C. Bhatia, IABA Vice President of Professional Development

 For more information, please visit http://lawyermentor.ilsccp.org/iabac/.